TheGabrielHoward/FlipToShhhEnabler/README.md

 ---
 ### CREDITS

-@thehappydinoa for the code
+- @thehappydinoa for the code

-Topjohnwu for Magisk
+- @topjohnwu for Magisk